Brandon Johnson wins Chicago mayor’s race

 Johnson, a former teacher and Chicago Teachers Union organizer, however, had to defend previous comments he made expressing support for the “defund the police” movement, which was thrust to the spotlight in the wake of the murder of George Floyd, a Black man who died under the knee of a white cop.

-Meanwhile, Vallas was forced to defend his personal politics as Johnson and Lightfoot during the initial February race painted the former CPS executive as a Republican in disguise.
+Meanwhile, Vallas was forced to defend his personal politics as Johnson and Lightfoot painted the former CPS executive as a Republican in disguise during the initial February race.
 Vallas has been targeted for his endorsement from the Fraternal Order of Police, whose president is a supporter of former President Trump, and taken jabs at high-profile Democrats including former President Obama, a former Illinois senator, and President Biden, according to Politico.

 Updated: 11:02 p.m.
 ET